-• NEO GIM KIONG Independent Director
+NEO GIM KIONG

-Mr Neo Gim Kiong is re-designated as our Independent Director on 15 June 2015.
-He was in charge of our listing on SGX-Mainboard and assisted the Group in our strategic planning and business expansion plans.
-Mr Neo is the chief executive officer of Sen Yue Holdings Ltd, a company listed on SGX-Catalist formerly known as PNE Micron Holdings Ltd, where he is responsible for the strategic growth of the company.
+Neo Gim Kiong was re-designated as our Independent Director on 15 June 2015.
+He was in charge of our listing on SGX mainboard and assisted the Group in our strategic planning and business expansion plans.
+Mr Neo is the chief executive officer of Sen Yue Holdings Ltd, a company listed on SGX-Catalist, where he is responsible for the overall profit and loss, strategic restructuring and expansion activities of the group.
 He is also the founding director of Dollar Tree Inc Pte Ltd, a business advisory firm incorporated in Singapore in 2004.
-Mr Neo holds directorships in Astaka Holdings Ltd, International Press Softcom Ltd and Acesian Partners Ltd, all of which are listed on the SGX-Catalist.
+Mr Neo is an independent director at Acesian Partners Ltd, which is listed on the SGX-Catalist.
 He holds a Bachelor of Science Degree in Mathematics with Honours from the National University of Singapore.